renatomartins/lute/readme.md

 # Lute [![Build Status](https://travis-ci.org/renatomartins/lute.svg)](https://travis-ci.org/renatomartins/lute)

-Tune your string instruments (guitar, bass, ukulele, rebecha, etc).
+A simple tuner for string instruments (guitar, bass, ukulele, rebecha, etc).

+### License

+:globe_with_meridians: Public Domain

-## TODO:
+### TODO:

+  * be able to create new tunings and save them for later
-  * choose playing sound
+  * configure the sound (duration, volume and timbre)
-  * for guitar by default, each string pitch can be changed by half-steps
-  * load tuning configurations (standard guitar, drop d, standard bass, etc.)
-  * capture sound from mic and compare frequencies
+  * capture sound from mic and compare it to the expected pitches